FlitIsScuffed/About-me-/README.md

 ![f8f381c8f99b05b1cb372cb1dc0e2713](https://github.com/user-attachments/assets/0e63233a-bbf5-4680-a117-bd11e99c46cc)

 (19): Just a random thing for most people who don't know me irl but; I do NOT wish to associate with any part of my biological parents' families.
 I personally hate both VERY much, they are disgusting af.
-But to keep people from associating me with what they have done/said, I would appreciate not being asked about it.
+But to keep people from associating me with what they have done/said around or not around me, I would appreciate not being asked about it.

 ![1a4f559bb79783c009d6cf05f7d9418a](https://github.com/user-attachments/assets/80ba07d5-5302-46a6-a544-b33060d6e0ef)